Hair Loss in Women

 Everyone assumes that they know how to wash and dry their hair, but there are things you could be doing that will make your hair look thicker and healthier immediately.
 You also might be damaging your hair in your daily routine of washing, drying, applying products, and styling.

 There are also many different types of hair products that will make your hair look fuller and healthier.
 A good hair stylist can color your hair to reduce the look of thinning hair.
-And one of the most effective things you can do is to start styling your hair in a way that will make your hair look fuller.
+One of the most effective things you can do is to start styling your hair in a way that will make your hair look fuller.

 Get Educated And Take Action